giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 - `kube-system`
 - `giantswarm`

-This is done through a set of predefined [PodLogs][1] resources created in the `kube-system` namespace and labelled with `giantswarm.io/managed-by=alloy-logs`.
+This is done through a set of predefined [PodLogs][1] resources created in the `kube-system` namespace and labelled with `giantswarm.io/managed-by: alloy-logs`.
 These PodLogs shouldn't be overwritten or we can't guarantee the operational safety of the clusters.

 ### Performances considerations